TomHorsfall/n1ghtfall-tips/Active Directory Attacks/AD Terms/README.md

 ### B. AS_REP Stage (Receive a Reply from the DC)
 3. The DC replies to the client with an **Authentication Server Reply (AS_REP)** that contains
 - A session key (Kerberos is stateless aka it doesn't keep track of login activity)
     - The session key is encrypted using the user's hashed password.
+        - It may be decrypted by the client and re-used
 - A **Ticket Granting Ticket (TGT)**

 To not get confused moving forward here are some notes about the TGT.